soumende1/CarND-Functional-Safety-Project/README.md

 - #### Lane keeping assistance: When the driver drift toward the edge of the lane, the steering wheel is turned toward the center of the        lane to keep the car on its current lane

-### Description of Repo Files
+### Description of  Files

-This repo contains all the files to complete the car nanodegree functional safety project.
-We are also providing the same files in a google drive folder.
-Here is the link to the Google Drive folder: [Link to templates](https://drive.google.com/open?id=0ByaZfGJuntGTQWRpNUpuNVVGNlU)
+First the template files were dowloaded from the Udacity link as given here.
+[Link to templates](https://github.com/udacity/CarND-Functional-Safety-Project)

 The repo contains a PDF file called **Project_Instructions.pdf**.
 This document gives information about how to approach the project and what is expected.
 You'll also see a project template folder.
 There are five files in the folder.
 You should use these templates to develop your solution: